 We then enjoy a very special experience – a peaceful elephant ride that will gently lead us through a local village to a family restaurant where we shall enjoy lunch.

-Towering above the hillside palace stands Ambèr Fort, linked to the higher and more rugged Jaigarh Fort, from which we may enjoy spectacular views over Jaipur.
+Towering above the hillside palace of Ambèr Fort and linked to it by escape tunnels, stands the higher and more rugged, Jaigarh Fort.
+From here we may enjoy spectacular views over Jaipur.
 (Overnight Jaipur) BLD

 - Palace of the Winds (Hawa Mahal) (exterior view only)

 - City Palace